zendframework/zend-coding-standard/docs/book/v2/coding-style-guide.md

 - The backtick operator may not be used for execution of shell commands. [*](ruleset.md#genericphpbacktickoperator)
 - Class and Interface names should be unique in a project.
 They should never be duplicated. [*](ruleset.md#genericclassesduplicateclassname)
 - Methods that only call the parent method should not be defined. [*](ruleset.md#genericcodeanalysisuselessoverridingmethod)
-- Files that contain php code should only have php code and should not have any _"inline html"_. [*](ruleset.md#genericfilesinlinehtml)
+- Files that contain PHP code should only have PHP code and should not have any _"inline HTML"_. [*](ruleset.md#genericfilesinlinehtml)
 - There must be exactly one space after a type cast. [*](ruleset.md#genericformattingspaceaftercast)
 - Constructors should be named `__construct`, not after the class. [*](ruleset.md#genericnamingconventionsconstructorname)
-- The opening php tag should be the first item in the file. [*](ruleset.md#genericphpcharacterbeforephpopeningtag)
+- The opening PHP tag should be the first item in the file. [*](ruleset.md#genericphpcharacterbeforephpopeningtag)
-- Strings should not be concatenated together, unless used in multiline for readability. [*](ruleset.md#genericstringsunnecessarystringconcat)
+- Strings should not be concatenated together unless used in multiline for readability. [*](ruleset.md#genericstringsunnecessarystringconcat)
 - Loose `==` and `!=` comparison operators should not be used.
 Use `===` and `!==` instead. [*](ruleset.md#slevomatcodingstandardcontrolstructuresdisallowequaloperators)
 - An early exit strategy should be used where possible to reduce the level of control structures.
   [*](ruleset.md#slevomatcodingstandardcontrolstructuresearlyexit)